gspiga/Cudmore/README.md

 ### Introduction
-Hello!
+Welcome!
 This repository is made up of multiple projects that I take on as a Student Assistant at the Cudmore/Santana Lab at the UC Davis Health Department of Physiology and Memebrane Biology.
 So far, you will find projects and explorations pertaining to electrophysiology.
 Below I will provide a short summary of what can be found in each project folder.